PMattox/outro/to_do.md

 ### To Do

 ✓ Fade out after timing of song
+✓ After fade, fade in text "SEE YOU SPACE COWBOY ..."
-☐  After fade, leave up terminal text "END OF LINE" in Tron blue color
+✖ Alternatively, after fade, leave up terminal text "END OF LINE" in Tron blue color
 --- *or* make it look like it was typed
 ☐ Fade *in* to match intro / pretty quick